sebschlicht/ubuntu-kickoff/README.md

 This repository contains Ansible playbooks to setup my personal (i.e. single-user) Ubuntu machine.

-The setup consists of installing required software and applying useful configuration, including
+Roughly, the playbook

+* installs required software
   * development tools
-* security tools
-* office tools
-* power and heat management (notebooks only)
+  * heat and power management (notebooks only)
+  * office and multi-media usage
+* provisions configuration
+* places helpful scripts

+There is a full list of supported features in the wiki.

-`apt` is preferred over `snap` where snaps are considerably less performant or lack of compatibility.
+>Note: `apt` is preferred over `snap` where snaps seem considerably less performant or lack of compatibility.

 ## Prerequisites

-* install Ansible to run playbooks
+1. install Ansible to run playbooks

        sudo apt install ansible

+2. copy an inventory and adapt it to your needs, i.e. edit the YAML files to match your mail address etc. (there is a full list of the available configuration options in the wiki)

 ## Usage